oraclize/docs/source/includes/_ethereum.md

-# Ethereum integration
+# Ethereum Integration

-The following is meant to be a short but complete manual to explain how the interfacing of an Ethereum contract with Oraclize actually works.
+The following is meant to be a short but complete introduction to explain how the interfacing of an Ethereum contract with Oraclize actually works.

 All the reference code we will be using next is written in Solidity, but since the interface would be the same for any other language, feel free to use one you like.